 Holocaust and Genocide Awareness Week events are designed to bear witness to the Holocaust’s events and to explore issues arising out of the war of extermination against Jews and other groups targeted by the Nazis.
 Speakers ask how lessons learned from the Holocaust can be further applied to contemporary issues.
 Annual Holocaust Awareness Week events include:

-Archival material relating to the Holocaust Awareness Committee is housed at the Snell Library Archives and Special Collections.
+Archival material relating to the Holocaust and Genocide Awareness Committee is housed at the Snell Library Archives and Special Collections.

-For more information, visit the Holocaust Awareness Committee’s website.
+For more information, visit the Holocaust and Genocide Awareness Committee’s website.